 A bridal shop makes money buying selling wedding gowns, bridesmaid dresses, and other wedding accessories to customers.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your bridal shop business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your bridal shop business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements